th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Object-Query-and-Manipulation.md

 - `488.
 GetNearestTrapToObject`
 - Get the trap nearest to oTarget.
-- Note : "trap objects" are actually any trigger, placeable or door that is
+- Note : "trap objects" [ARE](GFF-File-Format#are-area) actually any trigger, placeable or door that is
 - trapped in oTarget's area.
 - - oTarget
 - - nTrapDetected: if this is TRUE, the trap returned has to have been detected